 Grout that has been faintly stained: You can also scour discolored grout with a small brush or toothbrush and a strong bleach solution.
 But avoid scouring too hard to avoid damaging the tile.
 To avoid bleach splattering in your eyes, wear safety goggles and keep the workspace well aired.
 Alternatively, use a foaming cleaner, which may require several minutes of soaking to be productive.

 If your grout is significantly soiled and discolored, it is time to replace it.
 Grout removal tools are sold and rented at tile stores.
 Scour the grout using the tool being careful not to harm the surrounding tile.
 With a tough bleach solution, clean your grout.
 Lastly, re-grout and seal the area.

 Keep It Clean

 Using a grout sealer is the most reliable method to protect all of your hard work.
 Sealers obliterate dirt and filth by filling the pores of the grout.
 Allow at least a day for the grout to cure completely before adding the sealant.
-The frequency with which you should reseal your grout relies on the sealer you use and the amount of traffic the area receives.
+The frequency with which you should reseal your tile relies on the sealer you use and the amount of traffic the area receives.